The Disney Liberty Bell replica

 The bell proved to be such a popular attraction that its stay was extended through June of 1989.
 While they were borrowing the Mount Vernon bell, the park was planning to make the Liberty Bell a permanent fixture.
 Disney Show Properties and Interiors ordered their own Liberty Bell Replica from Paccard.
 Whether by chance luck or by creative accounting, the bell was declared the 300th replica produced by the famous foundry.
 Fifth-generation bellmaster Pierre Pacard was pictured in the papers, diapason in hand, personally tuning the bell.

 The bell arrived just in time to celebrate Independence Day, 1989.
-By September, Foy Bryant’s bell made it back to California and was installed at the Court of Liberty at the Memorial Park, where it can be seen today.
+By September, Foy Bryant’s bell made it back to California and was installed in Mount Vernon’s Court of Liberty, where it can be seen today.

-The land’s most significant change came in 2016 with The Muppets Present … Great Moments in American History starring Miss Piggy — the Meryl Streep of muppets — playing both George Washington and King George III.
-Staged throughout the day in the area outside the Hall of Presidents, Fozzie Bear brings Ben Franklin to life, Kermit plays Thomas Jefferson as a likable everyfrog, and Gonzo, naturally, nails the role of a frenetic John Adams.
+The land’s most significant change came in 2016 with The Muppets Present … Great Moments in American History.
+Miss Piggy, the Meryl Streep of muppets, played both George Washington and King George III.
+Staged throughout the day in the area outside the Hall of Presidents, Fozzie Bear brought Ben Franklin to life, Kermit played Thomas Jefferson as a likable everyfrog, and Gonzo, naturally, nailed the role of a frenetic John Adams.
+The Muppets took their final bow on February 17, 2020.

 Feature image: George Bannister